 We've put together a leasing primer to help decode it all.

 Leasing a car is like renting an apartment.
 You are paying to use the vehicle, and you will not own the vehicle once the lease contract is over.
-Nor will you build equity with your payments.
+You may, depending on your contract, gain some equity in a car, but that's still a bit iffy.
+(See "Types of Leases" below for more information.)

 And just like with an apartment lease, you can't decide halfway through to skip town.
 If you want to get out of your lease early, expect a large early-termination fee.
 During the first year of the contract, it might even be impossible to end it.

 Even though you don't own the car, you'll need to take responsibility for it while it's in your possession.
 This means performing the necessary upkeep, such as getting the oil changed or having the brakes repaired.
 Fortunately, in many cases the vehicle will still be under warranty while the lease is in effect, so you won't have to pay for some of the major repairs.

 You won't be able to drive the car to your heart's content, either.
 If you do, you'll have to pay extra for it.
 There's a yearly limit, normally around 15,000 miles.
 You can go past the mileage in a given year as long as your overall mileage total is under the limit when the contract ends.
 So go ahead and take that cross-country road trip, just not every year.

 If you think you can't help but go over, try buying extra miles at the start of the lease.
 Or, use capitalism to your advantage and negotiate to have extra miles factored into the mileage allowance at no extra cost.